OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 Learn the details of how to pass data to and from your scripts with the following documentation.

-- Learn by doing with the [Tutorial: Automatically save content from emails in a workbook](../tutorials/excel-power-automate-trigger.md) and [Tutorial: Send weekly email reminders based on spreadsheet data](../tutorials/excel-power-automate-returns.md) tutorials.
+- Learn by doing with [Tutorial: Automatically save content from emails in a workbook](../tutorials/excel-power-automate-trigger.md) and [Tutorial: Send weekly email reminders based on spreadsheet data](../tutorials/excel-power-automate-returns.md).
 - Try the [Automated task reminders](../resources/scenarios/task-reminders.md) sample scenario to see everything in action.
 - Read [Pass data to and from scripts in Power Automate](power-automate-parameters-returns.md) for more usage scenarios and the technical TypeScript details.